yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-2-Assignments.md

 Sometimes a "point" comes from completing multiple lines - pay close attention to which line the koan is pointing to to prevent frustration.

+If you don't understand something in the koans, you should try these in order:

+1. Try to figure it out by trying things in the koans environment
+2. Look it up
+3. Make a note to figure it out later

 ##Assignment 4 - Git
 ### Reading